I recently lost a very good friend.

 His name was Myo.
 A man in his late 50’s who had the heart of a child.
-Full of believe and faith.
-Myo had a crazy past full of adventure and fighting for freedom for his country.
-He was part of 8888 ( learn more here ).
-He was so inspiring, intelligent, passionate, caring and full of love that it spilled out onto everyone he came in contact with.
+He wa full of hope and faith.
+Though he died young, he lived a full life, fighting for freedom for his country.
+He was part of 8-8 of 88 ( learn more here ).
+He was inspiring, intelligent, passionate, caring and full of love.

 Written below is a recounting of the day’s events, towards the end it gets a bit graphic.